 A thrilling anticipation

 Given the premise of Undercover, we're betting that this project produced by Studio Santa Claus Entertainment will be filled with high-octane action scenes.
 We already can't wait to see how the characters would push the story with high things at stake when it releases exclusively on Netflix worldwide.
-Still, that might still be a long wait for us as there's no date penned for its official release yet, so be sure to keep your eyes peeled for upcoming updates.
+Still, that might still be a long wait for us as there's no specific date penned for its official release yet besides being aired this year, so be sure to keep your eyes peeled for upcoming updates.

-For now, look out for this K-drama starring Lee Dong Wook and Kim Bum coming this October.
+For now, why not binge this K-drama starring Lee Dong Wook and Kim Bum?